 Situation Right Now

 Brunei is still a vibrant contemporary country today, flourishing.
-Though attempts are being made to diversify and invest in other sectors including agriculture and tourism, oil and gas output drives much of its economy.
-Furthermore highly valued by the nation for its people are healthcare and education.
+Though attempts are being made to diversify and invest in other sectors, including agriculture and tourism, oil and gas output drives much of its economy.
+Furthermore, highly valued by the nation for its people are healthcare and education.

 21st century

 Brunei has advanced significantly in terms of economic growth and modernizing in the twenty-first century.
-The nation is well-known for low crime rate, high degree of living, and dedication to environmental sustainability.
+The nation is well-known for a low crime rate, a high degree of living, and dedication to environmental sustainability.
 It is also a significant participant in the world community since it preserves solid diplomatic ties with other nations.

 Territory and Culture